 It also helps to remember why you’re doing this.
 Breast milk is the best substance you can give baby.
 I don’t say that to bash on formula or formula moms; it’s just that formula (at least given where science is now) simply cannot replicate what breastmilk has going for it–it’s a living substance that can actually wipe out bad bacteria!

 Unfortunately, there are simply not a lot of hypoallergenic infant formula options.
-Alimentum and Nutramigen are two “hypoallergenic” formuals often recommended to moms, but these formulas are actually milk-based, extensively hydrolyzed formulas, meaning the dairy proteins have basically been pulverized to the point where the body does not recognize them as such.
-Unfortunately, many babyies still react to these formulas (but thankfully not all do).
+Alimentum and Nutramigen are two “hypoallergenic” formulas often recommended to moms.
+However, these formulas are actually milk-based, extensively hydrolyzed formulas, meaning the dairy proteins have basically been pulverized to the point where the body does not recognize them as such.
+Unfortunately, many babies still react to these formulas (but thankfully not all do).

-Truly dairy-free amino-acid-based formulas like Elecare or Neocate (the makers of the latter are currently being sued) have been linked to hypophosphatemia and bone disease, so you may prefer to avoid them when possible, or at least discuss research/concerns with your pediatrician.
-And it doesn’t help that a surprisingly large percentage of babies sensitive to dairy are also sensitive to soy, which independently has it’s own set of risks as a formula option.
+Truly dairy-free amino-acid-based formulas like Elecare or Neocate (the makers of the latter are currently being sued) have been linked to hypophosphatemia and bone disease, so you may prefer to use them only if necessary, or at least discuss research/concerns with your pediatrician.
+A surprisingly large percentage of babies sensitive to dairy are also sensitive to soy, which independently has it’s own set of risks as a formula option.